twwwwx/Eric-Lasso/readme.md

 - `sigma`: sdandard deviation of true covariance matrix

-3. simulation parameters:
+1. simulation parameters:
 - `N_sim`: number of simulations
-- `N_bs`: number of bootstrap size

 ### Outputs
 Files will be automatedly saved in `results/results_table.csv`.
-If you are running it on linux (which is not necessary), run the bash script
+If you are running it on linux (which is not necessary), create a new directory named `log` then run the bash script
 ```
 bash action.sh
 ```